benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 ### Method 1: Authorization Filter

-It *was* the recommended way to enforce authentication globally before the release of ASP.NET Core 3.x and the shift to endpoint routing that (endpoint routing, amongst other things, introduced authorization as middleware).
+It *was* the recommended way to enforce authentication globally before the release of ASP.NET Core 3.x and the shift to endpoint routing (endpoint routing, amongst other things, introduced authorization as middleware).

 Of course, if you've not found a need to migrate onto endpoint routing then this is still the way to go for now.